 Deck passes/credentials will be produced by the NCAA for all participating teams and will be distributed to teams at registration.
 No one will be allowed to enter the facility or get on deck without proper identification.
-Teams will receive deck passes for selected student-athletes and a designated number of institutional personnel (see chart below).
-Institutions will be allowed to bring up to four uninvited relay alternates to the championships but cannot exceed the 18 student-athlete maximum.
-Uninvited relay alternates and non-reimbursed divers must be designated at registration and will receive deck passes.
-The number of deck passes for institutional personnel is based on the number of selected student-athletes uninvited relay alternates and non-reimbursed divers are not counted in this number.
+Institutions will be allowed to bring up to four uninvited relay alternates to the championships.
+Uninvited relay alternates and institutionally funded divers must be designated at registration and will receive deck passes.